Kristina01111000/Drws_site/README.md

 5/8

-GH is replacing the patreon
-- look at all the links he sent

-For youtube, focus on the for patients series, four element yoga, Figure out why border is not showing up on the https://growingholistically.com/four-element-yoga/  and fix it change the four elements in me graph to “four elements in me” graph, do that on the site and in the pdf Think of any other things that should be added to the site b/c it is replacing the patreon account
+- For youtube, focus on the for patients series,
+- Figure out why border is not showing up on the https://growingholistically.com/four-element-yoga/  and fix it
+- change the four elements in me graph to “four elements in me” graph, do that on the site and in the pdf
+- Think of any other things that should be added to the site b/c it is replacing the patreon account

 - sent podcast email